Zionchildren/My-First-Web-Project/README.md

 # Usage
 User Registration and Login: Use the registration form to create a new user account, or log in if you already have an account.

-Publication Management: In the admin panel (accessible at http://localhost/research-website/admin), you can manage users, publications, and research materials.
+Publication Management: Users, publications, and research materials can be managed and stored in easily accessible folders.

 Research Materials: Users can upload research materials and datasets, which are searchable and categorized.